Special Interest Vehicle Concession Scheme guide

 • retired ambulances and fire-fighting equipment vehicles (no age restriction) that are now used for display

-In the case of historic ambulances and fire-fighting equipment vehicles, the vehicle must be converted to right hand drive if the vehicle is a:
+In the case of historic ambulances and fire-fighting equipment vehicles, the vehicle must be converted to right hand drive if the vehicle is either a:

 • light vehicle (GVM not over 4.5 tonnes) and less than 25 years old